How to Encourage Innovation in Your Team

 Look for simple ways to infuse creativity and play into how your team works together.
 This will help unlock different parts of the brain and activate the imagination.

-Glenn Taylor is a certified leadership coach and President of Skybound Coaching & Training.
-He works with leaders, entrepreneurs, and teams across the tech, marketing, design, and arts/entertainment sectors.
+Glenn Taylor is a certified leadership coach and President of Skybound.
+He offers leadership coaching and training for rising leaders, entrepreneurs, and teams across the tech, marketing, design, and arts/entertainment sectors.
 He’s also a jazz pianist, pun connoisseur, and all around nerd.
-Check out his leadership blog, podcast, and videos at GoSkybound.com.
+Check out his leadership blog, podcast, and videos at GoSkybound.com